 How does the German school system work?

 In Germany and Switzerland education is primarily a responsibility of the states or cantons, and the educational system may vary from state to state.
 In Austria the education system is more centralized, with the federal government in Vienna bearing the major responsibility for curriculum and the funding of schools.
-Local entities and the nine Austrian Bundesländer have responsibility for school regulations and the day-to-day running of schools through school committees.
+Local entities and the nine Austrian Bundesländer (provinces) have responsibility for school regulations and the day-to-day running of schools through school committees.
 Austrian school law, unlike most countries, is a part of the constitution, and any change requires a two-thirds vote in parliament.
 This Austrian centralization goes back to the Imperial Primary Schools Act of 1869 and Austria’s imperial Habsburg history.
 Germany and Switzerland both have much less federal educational control and uniformity.
 The Swiss cantons (provinces), in particular, have their own educational systems, and the education model varies quite a bit from canton to canton.
-Germany’s system varies less from Bundesland to Bundesland.
+Germany’s system varies less from state to state.